-To learn how to use the FI4 to trigger an external 1V/Octave analog synthesizer, please see the section on Control Voltage (CV) Triggering.
+To learn how to use the FI4 to trigger external synthesizers, please see the sections on Control Voltage (CV) Triggering and MIDI Triggering.

 Tuner

 The FI4 includes a very high-quality, fast-response Tuner that uses the advanced pitch detection technology of the FI4.